 In 2015, the Asian gypsy moth, a plant-eating invasive species, was detected in Portland’s Forest Park and in St Johns.
 The moths were found in traps placed throughout the region by the Oregon Department of Agriculture.
 Because there is a national policy to keep gypsy moths from establishing, a regional technical working group was formed to review the situation and create recommendations to Oregon on how to handle the situation.
 To view the working group report please visit: Report from the Technical Working Group in Response to the Asian Gypsy Moth Captures (Washington-Oregon 2015).

-The recommendations include eradicating gypsy moth populations in the area this spring.
+The recommendations included eradicating gypsy moth populations in the area the spring of 2016.
 Establishment of Asian gypsy moth represents an unprecedented threat to forest ecosystems and would result in increased pesticide use, based upon the need of private landowners to conduct ongoing treatments to mitigate damage.
 Homeowners would also face damage to plants and trees on their property.
 For agriculture, having to live with gypsy moth would also increase production costs and loss of markets through quarantines on nursery, horticultural, and forest products, including Christmas tree production.

 Frequently Asked Questions

 What does a gypsy moth infestation look like?